farmOS/farmOS/docs/development/api.md

 * `[AUTH]` - Authentication parameters for `curl` commands (this will depend on the authentication method you choose below).

+## OAuth2 Authorization

+farmOS includes an OAuth2 Authorization server for providing 3rd party clients access to the farmOS API.
+Rather than using a user's username and password to authenticate, OAuth2 uses access tokens to authenticate users.
+The access tokens are provided to both 1st and 3rd party clients who wish to access a user's protected resources from a server.
+Clients store the access token instead of the user's credentials, which makes it a more secure authentication method.

+Read more about the [OAuth 2.0 standards]

+### Authorization Flows

+### OAuth2 Authorization with the farmOS API

+#### Authorization in farmOS.py

+#### Authorization in farmOS.js

 ## Authentication

 ### Cookie and Token